 Once a child is determined eligible for Early Intervention, the family can choose to pursue services and develop an Individualized Family Service Plan (IFSP).
 The family can choose how they will receive their IFSP services.
 Early Intervention can provide services in-person or through tele-intervention (virtual).

-Services provided include: Support Coordination, Social Work, Speech Therapy, Special Instruction, Physical Therapy, and Occupational Therapy.
+Services provided include: Support Coordination, Social Work, Nutrition, Speech Therapy, Special Instruction, Physical Therapy, and Occupational Therapy.
 We also assist with making referrals to other programs and share information about local resources.
 Early Intervention team members have resources and information available to share with families specifically related to the COVID-19 pandemic.
-Early Intervention can share resources including learning activities for children, financial supports such as food and diapers, and supports to encourage the adults in the home as they adjust to a “new normal”.

-*Providing any type of in-person services depends on the family’s ability to follow the required guidelines and the COVID testing/cases in our County.
+*Providing any type of in-person services depends on any changes with local COVID-19 guidelines and CDC guidelines.
+The family also may need to follow specific Early Intervention protocols.
 At any time, we may be required to cease any in person assessments and services.

 Making a Referral:

 We continue to accept new referrals to Early Intervention.
 Our referral process continues to be the same.
-A referral to Early Intervention can be completed by anyone who has contact with the child including parents, relatives, childcare staff, and medical professionals, etc. Once the family/caregiver agrees, we will proceed with the referral.
+A referral to Early Intervention can be completed by anyone who has contact with the child including parents, relatives, childcare staff, and medical professionals, etc. Once the family/caregiver/guardian consents to the referral, we will proceed with the next steps.